 Attendance peaked in 1999 when B&B drew 17,000 to Montréal’s Olympic Stadium.
 The following year was the famous “Candle and Ribbon” edition, where the centre field of the stadium was filled with 25,000 candles to create a giant AIDS ribbon as the spectacular entranceway to the event.

-Montréal Pride took over the parade from the now-defunct Divers/Cité, keeping festival dates in August.
+Montréal Pride takes over the parade from the now-defunct Divers/Cité, keeping festival dates in August.
 Montréal Pride has since become the largest Pride celebration in the francophone world.

-On May 16, Québec’s National Assembly recognized Montréal’s Gay Village – more commonly called “Le Village” by locals – as the largest LGBTQ district in North America after the Castro in San Francisco and as an official place of refuge and emancipation.
+On May 16, Québec’s National Assembly recognizes Montréal’s Gay Village – more commonly called “Le Village” by locals – as the largest LGBTQ+ district in North America after the Castro in San Francisco and as an official place of refuge and emancipation.